greenelab/deep-review/sections/02_intro.md

 ## Introduction

-Biology and medicine are rapidly becoming data-intensive with respect to both research and practice.
-A recent comparison of genomics with social media, online videos and other data-intensive scientific disciplines suggested that the field of genomics alone would equal or surpass other fields in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
-These data present new opportunities, but also new challenges.
-The data volume and complexity both indicate that automated algorithms will be needed to extract meaningful patterns and provide actionable knowledge allowing us to better treat, categorize, or study disease, all within data constrained and privacy critical environments.
+Biology and medicine are rapidly becoming data-intensive.
+A recent comparison of genomics with social media, online videos, and other data-intensive scientific disciplines suggested that genomics alone would equal or surpass other fields in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
+The volume and complexity of these data present not only new opportunities, but also new challenges.
+Automated algorithms will be crucial in extracting meaningful patterns and actionable knowledge that allow us to better treat, categorize, or study disease, all within data constrained and privacy critical environments.

 Concurrent with this explosive growth in biomedical data, a new enthusiasm for a class of machine learning algorithms, known as deep learning, is revolutionizing